curl/everything-curl/internals.md

 The handler struct contains a set of function pointers that can be NULL or set to point to a protocol specific function to do things necessary for that protocol to work for a transfer.
 Things that not all other protocols need.
-The handler struct also sets up the name of the protocol and decribes its feature set with a bitmask.
+The handler struct also sets up the name of the protocol and describes its feature set with a bitmask.

 A libcurl transfer is built around a set of different "actions" and the